-I’m sitting in the comfort of my home, thousands of miles away thinking about our trip that still seems surreal.
+I’m sitting in the comfort of my home, thousands of miles away pondering our awe-inspiring trip that still seems surreal.
 I was looking through our pictures and I literally kept saying, “We were there!
 We were really there!

-This all started with my dream to do a 40 mile hike on my 40th birthday with my best friend and love of my life.
-We saved for this trip for about a year and finally the summer after my 40th birthday, we had enough and pinpointed a place.
-We bought our airline tickets early on but our hotels weren’t reserved until the week of our departure date, not for any reason in particular other than we are procrastinators but it ended up paying off.
-If you keep reading you’ll see why.
+We bought our airline tickets early on but our hotels weren’t reserved until the week of our departure date, not for any reason in particular other than we are procrastinators.
 We booked a few hotels the night before and were thankful that we found vacancies.
 I know that’s cutting it too close for some of you but it wall worked out.
 Our plan was to hike about 4-5 miles each day, so I could reach my goal of 40 miles, at the end of our 10 day trip we hiked well over 40 miles.
-Thanks to God of course, blogging income, lots of saving and help of friends and family we made it to Italy!

 I’ll start with our itinerary and then share with you my top favorite places we visited.
 Later this month, I’ll dedicate a full post to each place we visited.
 I’ll also share some tips on hotels and traveling.
 All of our traveling within Italy was done by train, subway, bus and in Venice on water taxi.
 The long distances were all done by train.